 Further we need to get the message of what the law does achieve to those who may be willing to donate and give to the law centre.

-Law: solicitors, barristers or legal executives, especially with an understanding of Legal Aid

-We are essentially a community based legal practice.
-We are regulated by various bodies.
-Although the law centre isn’t regulated by the Solicitors Regulation Authority, individual solicitors that work with us are.
-We are always looking for expertise to back this business model.
-We work with more than 400 legal volunteers at anyone time through pro bono partnerships with a number of City law firms.
-Pro bono work is core to our service delivery.
-We want better systems to expand the delivery of our pro bono work.

 Community Engagement and Community Activism

 As part of the pandemic funding for the law centre we were able to get some seed funding to develop community engagement work.
-We have one worker covering our 6 London broughs and another part time worker who is mapping out the needs for specialist services in Surrey.
-This has allowed us to work more pro actively with community groups and is now helping us to explore other avenues of work for the law centre.
+We have one worker covering our 6 London broughs.
+Work is being focused on supporting people through the cost of living crisis and campaigning around temporary accommodation issues.
+Community call outs have allowed us to work more pro actively with community groups and is now helping us to explore other avenues of work for the law centre.
 We would benefit from a voice within the board to help promote the growing need for campaigning to work alongside the legal work that the law centre covers.

 Trustee Application Form